 It All Starts at Purdy

-The Peninsula begins in a little place called Purdy.
-I am not sure where the name Purdy came from, but I used to tell my kids that long ago an explorer came along, looked out of over Henderson Bay and the spit of land that enters the peninsula and said, "Gee, look at that fellers, ain't it Purdy."
-I know, that's pretty dumb.
-But my kids loved it.
-My aunt used to live on the beachfront in Purdy back in the 1960s.
-My family and I spent many hours on the beach swimming, beach combing, boating, water skiing, and fishing.
-The beach on the spit is a favorite gathering place for families to sun themselves, picnic, have bonfires after dark, and it is a hot spot for windsurfing and wind sailing.
+The Peninsula begins in a little place called Purdy looking over Henderson Bay..
+It's the perfect beach for swimming, beach combing, boating, water skiing, fishing, and beach combing.
+Also, it's a favorite gathering place for families to sun themselves, picnic, and have bonfires after dark, and it is a hot spot for windsurfing and wind sailing.
 You can also witness some pretty amazing fireworks there on the 4th of July.

 When you come off highway 16 from Gig Harbor, you turn left onto highway 302 in Purdy to head down the Key Peninsula.
 The view of Henderson Bay as you cross the spit is vast, and there are many moods as the seasons go by.
 You can see lots of waterfowl, and in the fall, you can see the autumn trees on the hills overlooking the bay reflected in the water.